+Student's Name(s)

-Student's Name(s) Tit le of of Project To be completed by the QUALIFIED SCIENTIST/DESIGNATED SUPERVISOR in collaboration with the student researcher(s).
-All questions are applicable and must be answered; additional page(s) may be attached.
-Q.F CTIO ION 1: PROJECT ASSESSMENT 1.
-2. Desc escribe the site of experimentation including the level of biological Il containment.
-3. Desc escribe the procedures that will be used to minimize risk (persona protective equipment, hood type, etc.).
-4. Wha hat final biosafety level do you recommend for this project given he risk assessment you conducted?
-5. Desc escribe the method of disposal of all cultured materials and other potentially hazardous biological agents.
-SE CTIO TION 2: TRAINING 1. /hat training will the student receive for this project?
-2. Expe xperience/training of Designated Supervisor as it relates to the stu dent's area of research (if applicable).
-D SECTION 3: For ALL CELL LINES, MICROORGANISMS AND TISSUES - To be completed by the QUALIFIED SCIENTIST or DESIGNATED SUPERVISOR - Check the appropriate box(es) below: Experimentation on the microorganisms/cell lines/tissues to be used in this study will NOT be conducted at a Regulated Research Institution, but will be conducted at a (check one)BSL-1 orBSL-2 laboratory.
-[This study has been reviewed by the local SRC and the procedures have been approved prior to experimentation.]
-Experimentation on the microorganisms/cell lines/tissues to be used in this study will be conducted at a Regulated Research Institution and was approved by the appropriate institutional board prior to experimentation; institutional approval forms are attached.
-Origin of cell lines: Date of IACUC/IBC approval Experimentation on the microorganisms/cell lines/tissues to be used in this study will be conducted at a Regulated Research Institution, which does not require pre-approval for this type of study.
-The SRC has seen and approved the research plan and supporting documentation and acknowledges the accuracy of the responses above.
-CERTIFICATION - To be SIGNED by the QUALIFIED SCIENTIST or DESIGNATED SUPERVISOR рі The QS/DS has seen this project's research plan and supporting documentation and acknowledges the accuracy of the information provided above.
-This study has been approved as a (check one) BSL-1/ BSL-2 study, and will be conducted in an appropriate laboratory.
-Q QS/DS Printed Name Signature D Date of review (mm/dd/yy) S SECTION 4: CERTIFICATION - To be completed by the LOCAL or AFFILIATED FAIR SRC The SRC has seen this project's research plan and supporting documentation and acknowledges the accuracy of the information provided above.
-SF RC Prir Printed Name Signa cure Date of review (mm/dd/yy)
+т:, the of Duciose tle of Project IFIED SCIENTIST/DESIGNATED CUREDVICOR in callab e applicable and must be answ SE 1.
+Identify potentially hazardou biosafety level risk group of is biological agents to be used in this experiment.
+Include t the source, quantity and the 2.
+Describe the site of experim entation including the level of bio ological containment.
+3. Describe the procedures tha t will be used to minimize risk (pe ersonal protective equipm ent, hood type, etc.).
+4. What final biosafety level do you recommend for this project given the risk assessment you conducted?
+5. Describe the method of disp osal of all cultured materials and other potentially hazardo us biological agents.
+ECTION 2: TRAINING What training will the studer nt receive for this project?
+2. Experience/training of Desig nated Supervisor as it relates to t the student's area of resea rch (if applicable).
+ESIGNATED SUPERVISOR - C Experimentation on the Research Institution, but S, MICROORGANISMS AND TIST theck the appropriate box(es) be microorganisms/cell lines/tissues to the will be conducted at a (check one to procedures have been approved procedures have been approved procedures. . low: o be used in this study will l)BSL-1 orBSL-2 labora microorganisms/cell lines/tissues t was approved by the appropriate i be conducted at a Regulated experimentation; institutional approval Date of IACUC/IBC approv val Research Institution, wh microorganisms/cell lines/tissues t ich does not require pre-approval f orting documentation and acknowl or this type of study.
+The SI RC has seen and approved the c CERTIFICATION - To be SIGNE D by the QUALIFIED SCIENTIST of or DESIGNATED SUPERVI SOR р s research plan and supporting doc een approved as a (check one) 🗆 E dges the accuracy of the information ill be conducted in an appropriate Q S/DS Printed Name Signature Date of review (mm/dd/yy) SECTION 4: CERTIFICATION - To be completed by the LOCAL o OF AFFILIATED FAIR SRC e accuracy of the information provided.
+S RC Printed Name Signature Date of review (mm/dd/yy)